Mauna, the Secret Limb of Yoga

 Yet we cannot have silence of mind without a corresponding control of the vocal organ.
 Silence of speech, speaking little, speaking kindly, speaking the truth, or chanting mantras are among the best spiritual practices, and form the foundation for a genuine sadhana.

-In many ways, Mauna is more important than asana.
+Mauna is more important for deeper Yoga practices than Asana.
 Without Mauna or silence of outer and inner speech, any asana will be cluttered with thoughts and unnecessary verbiage, like blockages in the muscles.
-Mauna creates stability for the mind, a seat or asana for the meditation.
+Mauna creates stability for the mind, an inner seat or asana for the meditation.

 Mauna and Higher Yoga Practices